 The evidence seems to suggest that the error coins were issued as part of special souvenir sets and not into general circulation.

 The Museum is able to offer an explanation for any apparent mis-strikes or error pieces that have been produced at the Royal Mint.
 If you would like to submit such a piece for examination, please send it to Dr Kevin Clancy, Director of the Museum, at the address given on the contact us page.
-There is no charge for this service and the piece, which will not be damaged in any way, will be returned to you in due course with a report of our findings.
+There is a £20 charge for this service and the piece, which will not be damaged in any way, will be returned to you in due course with a report of our findings.

-The lettering on the edge of £1 and £2 coins is added to the blank in a separate process, prior to striking in the coining press.
+The lettering on the edge of £2 coins is added to the blank in a separate process, prior to striking in the coining press.
 When the blanks are fed into the coining press, they are not sorted.
 Consequently, something like half the coins will have the inscription upright when the royal portrait is facing upwards, while the other half will have the inscription upright when the reverse design is facing upwards.
 For the same reason, the starting point of the edge inscription varies from coin to coin.

 As a result of the rising price of base metals, the composition of 1p and 2p coins was changed from bronze to copper-plated steel in 1992.
 Since then all 1p and 2p coins intended for circulation have been struck in copper-plated steel, with the exception of a quantity of 1998-dated 2p coins which were produced in the traditional bronze.